RakhithJK/dbeaver-dbeaver-wiki/Custom-Diagrams.md

    ![](images/ug/ERD-Create-from-Project-Explorer.png)

-In both cases, in the Diagram Create Wizard, specify the diagram name and (optionally) choose initial diagram contents (set of tables):
+In both cases, in the Diagram Create Wizard, specify the diagram name and (optional) choose initial diagram contents (set of tables):

 ![](images/ug/ERD-Create-custom-diagram.png)